tarantool/doc/doc/book/admin/server_introspection.rst

 * :ref:`box.stat <box_introspection-box_stat>` submodule (introspect Tarantool
   request and network statistics)

-You can also try `tarantool/prometheus <https://github.com/tarantool/prometheus>`_,
-a Lua module that makes it easy to collect metrics (e.g. memory usage or number of requests) from Tarantool applications and databases and expose them via the Prometheus protocol.
+You can also try `prometheus <https://github.com/tarantool/metrics/tree/master/metrics/plugins/prometheus>`_, a plugin that makes it easy to collect metrics (e.g. memory usage or number of requests) from Tarantool applications and databases and expose them via the Prometheus protocol.